Clubhouse model of psychosocial rehabilitation: Model

 Membership in a club is open to anyone with a serious mental illness, is voluntary, and never expires.
 In contrast to traditional day-treatment and other day program models, clubhouse participants are called "members" (as opposed to "patients" or "clients") and restorative activities focus on their strengths and abilities, not their illness.
 Clubhouses are community-based, and strive to help members join and remain part of society, with educational, prevocational, health, and mental health support.
 Members and staff work together to run structured day programs that follow the workday of the community where a given club is located.
-Programs are based on assumption that people have individual strengths that can be built on and that meaningful relationships and work are the essential; members have the right to choose staff to work with and the kind of work they do.
+Programs are based on assumption that people have individual strengths that can be built on and that meaningful relationships and work are essential; members have the right to choose staff to work with and the kind of work they do.

 Evening programs facilitate having a place to go after work hours.
 One such program collects people's of-the-moment writing, before they can edit and self-censor.

 There is an international clubhouse network, to which member clubs pay dues and which provides accreditation; standards were developed in 1989 and accreditation began in 1992.

 Effectiveness

-A review of research on the effectiveness of the clubhouse model in helping people, found that evidence based was limited by lack of randomized controlled trials, wide differences in the kinds of outcomes that were studied, and by lack of long-term follow-up; these limitations make it difficult to generalize the results.
-Outcomes that have been measured include time to find full-time employment, earnings, and workplace integration; life satisfaction; psychiatric hospitalization; social integration; educational attainments, and physical health.
-It appears, as though clubhouse participation helps people avoid psychiatric hospitalization, improves quality of life, and may improve social integration.
+A review of research on the effectiveness of the clubhouse model in helping people found that evidence was limited by lack of randomized controlled trials, wide differences in the kinds of outcomes that were studied, and lack of long-term follow-up; these limitations make it difficult to generalize the results.
+Outcomes that have been measured include time to find full-time employment, earnings, and workplace integration; life satisfaction; psychiatric hospitalization; social integration; educational attainments; and physical health.
+It appears that clubhouse participation helps people avoid psychiatric hospitalization, improves quality of life, and may improve social integration.
 A 2016 review came to similar conclusions.
 A systematic review of the literature in 2018 found that the clubhouse model is a promising practice and calls for more rigorous studies.